odriverobotics/ODrive/docs/getting-started.md

 You can save all `.config` parameters to persistent memory such that the ODrive remembers them between power cycles.
 * `odrv0.save_configuration()` <kbd>Enter</kbd>.

-Due to a [known issue](https://github.com/madcowswe/ODrive/issues/183) it is strongly reccomneded that you reboot following every save of your configerations using `odrv0.reboot()`.
+Due to a [known issue](https://github.com/madcowswe/ODrive/issues/183) it is strongly recommended that you reboot following every save of your configuration using `odrv0.reboot()`.

 ## Position control of M0